isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 working with floats, we get different answers depending on which two of three numbers we multiply together first.

-One might make a successful argument that these are a necessarily limitations of our computing hardware.
+One might make a successful argument that these are necessary limitations of our computing hardware.
 As a retort, I will only point to the co-Blub paradox (@sec:coblub), and remind you that our goal here is to learn *how things can be,* rather than limit our minds to the way we perceive things must be.
 After